-There is an expectation that Graduate Assistants make at least four contact attempts to reach the client for check-in and make continuous contact attempts throughout the client's follow up window.
-Each contact attempt should be logged in Salesforce (see the Salesforce Training Manual).
+There is an expectation that Graduate Assistants make at least four contact attempts to reach the client for check-in and make continuous contact attempts (at least 6 but ideally 8 to 12) throughout the client's follow up window.
+Each contact attempt should be logged in Salesforce (see the Systems Manual).
 Consistently not meeting the contact attempt target is grounds for termination.
 There may be instances when the client you are contacting continuously hangs up but does not explicitly revoke their consent to participate.
-Each hang-up should be logged within the contact attempt record in Salesforce and after the third hang-up an administrative follow-up can be entered (similar to an administrative follow-up submitted for clients who explicitly revoke consent).
+Each hangup should be logged within the contact attempt record in Salesforce and after the third hang-up an administrative follow-up can be entered (similar to an administrative follow-up submitted for clients who explicitly revoke consent).